Akshitaa-20/crop-disease-detection/README.md

 \#Summary

-This project is a deep learning system that uses computer vision to find crop diseases in pictures of leaves.

-It uses a pretrained EfficientNet model and is set up as an interactive web app where people can upload an image and get predictions right away.
+\-Built a deep learning-based image classification system using transfer learning (EfficientNet) to detect crop diseases from leaf images.
+The model is deployed via a Gradio interface for real-time inference, enabling users to upload images and receive predictions instantly.

 \#Features